 We then add Catimor, a rare and unique Arabica variety with superb body brown sugar tones, and then finish with a small amount of Buon Me Thuot Excelsa (known in Vietnam as "Chari"), a distinct species of coffee that stimulates the middle and sides of the palate, giving the blend a full-bodied balance that is unexcelled.
 Buon Me Thuot region Excelsa is one of the trademark coffees used in traditional Vietnamese blends enjoyed as Café Sua Da.

 This traditional four-variety blend also brews well in any drip machine, pourover, or French Press, and makes an excellent espresso, with a perfect ratio of brightness, sharp initial impression, full body, and strong taste retention.
 If intended as espresso, please choose whole bean and grind to your preference.
-8 oz bag of roasted coffee, Medium roast.
+8 oz bag of roasted coffee, Harlequin (multi-temperature) roast.
 Please select ground or whole bean.

 Key notes: Chocolate, caramel, butter, "classic coffee" aroma.